salmaelsayed15/account_transfer/README.md

 ## Features

-- **Import Accounts**: Import account details from CSV files either via an API route or command line.
+- **Import Accounts**: Import account details from CSV/JSON/XSLX files either via an API route or command line.
 - **View Accounts**: View a list of all accounts and their balances.
-- **List Account Detail**" View account detail by account ID
+- **List Account Detail** View account detail by account ID
 - **Transfer Funds**: Transfer funds between accounts.

 ---